CoderOMaster/Resume_ATS/README.md

    ```bash
    streamlit run app.py
    ```
-5. You can use the app from the deployed link:
+5. You can also use the app directly from the deployed link:
    ```bash
    https://resumeatsscore.streamlit.app/
    ```